Ignacio-Losada/SoDa/README.md

 solar_data = site.generate_high_resolution_power_data(resolution, date)
 ```

-The function will return a pandas dataframe with the solar generation
+This function will return a pandas dataframe with the solar generation

 ## Citing SoDa